kedanco/100-days-kallaway-log/README.md

 **Thoughts**: I've always had this sense of doubt whenever I read complicated CSS or JS files - sometimes I feel I will never understand how the whole thing works.
 I guess it's finally time to get my HTML/CSS skills up.
 My JS skills will probably need some revising too...so much to do!
 Feels like I'm juggling multiple languages at once @.@

 **Link(s) to work**: http://flexboxfroggy.com/

+### Day 10: 23rd August Wednesday, 2017

+**Today's Progress**: Continued with HTML & CSS basics, tried creating a basic website!

+**Thoughts**: Wow, totally forgot to update this log...Tired from the night before - stayed up late working on a 'page' for my domain.
+Finally got my own 'brand' domain name, set-up the hosting and got a 'Work in Progress' screen up!
+I've done previous websites before, but they were all local and I always wondered how much It'll take to setup your own site.
+It wasn't totally straightforward but it's cool that I finally did it!
+Also, finally had a proper explanation on the HTML CSS Box Model :)

+**Link(s) to work**: http://kedanco.com/

+### Day 11: 24th August Thursday, 2017

+**Today's Progress**: Bootstrap lesson!
+Attempted TicTacToe AI but failed :(

+**Thoughts**: After some hints from friends and a general online search, I found out that TicTacToe algorithm can actually be done using this Minimax Algorithm.
+Though, the process requires recursion and somehow my recursions don't get done correctly.
+If this was run in an IDE maybe it could be easier with the step-in debugging method (Like how Chrome Debugging can be used for javascript, go try it) but well, It'll take some time too.
+Can't fully understand the

+**Link(s) to work**: http://kedanco.com/